dramforever/vscode-ghc-simple/README.md

     Enabled by default.
 Load everything with `-fobject-code` first before loading needed files with `-fbyte-code`.
 This way only changed files need to be recompiled, which greatly speeds up GHCi on large projects.

 - `ghcSimple.maxCompletions`: Maximum number of completion items to show.

+- `ghcSimple.inlineRepl.codeLens`: Show code lens for GHCi REPL blocks

+    Disable this if you don't like 'Run in GHCi' code lens littered around your files.
+If you disable the inline repl feature using `ghcSimple.feature.inlineRepl` you will also not see code lens.